-In create() you can set special parameter populate=True to populate all translation (language) fields with values from translated (original) ones.
+There is special manager method populate (mode) which can trigger create() or get_or_create() to populate all translation (language) fields with values from translated (original) ones.
 It can be very convenient when working with many languages.
 So:

-x = News.objects.create(title='bar', populate=True)
+x = News.objects.populate(True).create(title='bar')